H2JgB-enm9aF7OxUzhFufvCtKB9gVAwblt/tnote/README.md

 #### To-do

 - [ ] Add **unit tests**.
 Like real quick!
-- [ ] Make it pip installable
-- [ ] Ability to edit the content of a note
-- [x] Add python2 support
-- [x] Add tags support for notes
-- [x] Remove tahs for notes
-- [x] Add option to add title for notes
-- [ ] Add option to remove title for notes
-- [x] Add option to search for notes using content
-- [x] Add option to search for notes using tags
-- [ ] Add option to search for notes using title
-- [ ] Add option to search for notes using timestamp
 - [x] Encrypt the `.db` file using **Sqlcipher**
-- [x] Add colorized text to the notes for improved UI
 - [ ] Add better UI using **urwid**

 #### Contributers